vitaliiU/manual/js.md

 ### Variables_Let:

-#available inside the block (all betveen {}) (in which it is declared) and in nested functions and block{}:
+available inside the block (all betveen {}) (in which it is declared) and in nested functions and block{}.</br>
-#let return ReferenceError if it call till declaration && return undefined if it call till get value:
+let return ReferenceError if it call till declaration && return undefined if it call till get value:

 ```jsx
 console.log(x);